The Battle for Sanskrit

 The Battle for Sanskrit: Is Sanskrit Political or Sacred, Oppressive or Liberating, Dead or Alive? is a 2016 book written by Rajiv Malhotra which criticizes the academic discipline of Indology, as practiced by Western scholars and particularly Sheldon Pollock.

 Malhotra criticizes the hegemony of "Western" approaches in studying India esp.
 Sanskrit texts and frames a rebuttal from within the traditions of Tarka sastra.
 Lamenting the increasing hold of Western thoughtschools even among Indian indologists, historians, and journalists, he urges for the mainstreaming of "traditional indigenous" approaches.
 In a review, Bibek Debroy commended Malhotra for exhorting the need of alternative paradigms in Indology notwithstanding the polemics against Pollock.

 The book found support in the Hindu Right; it was cited in a petition urging for the removal of Sheldon Pollock from the editorship of the Murty Classical Library of India.

-Introduction

-Malhotra explains why he wrote this book.
-He notes the hegemony of western approaches in studying India, and asks for a study of this western approach from a traditional point of view.
-His book is an attempt to provide such a reversal.
-According to Malhotra, western Indology scholars are deliberately intervening in Indian societies by offering analyses of Sanskrit texts which would be rejected by "the traditional Indian experts."
-He also finds western scholars too prescriptive, that is, being "political activists" that want to prescribe a specific way of life.

-The cover of the book is a picture of artwork featuring the British philologist William Jones (1746–1794) which Malhotra had seen displayed in Oxford, depicting Jones giving knowledge to Hindu pandits.